12740teamab/Smart-Glass/README.md

 <p>In particular,articulate thing(s) you have learned/solved outside of what was taught in class</p>

 <h3>Problems Encountered</h3>
-<p>1.
-How to connect another sensor to Raspberry Pi?
+<p>How to connect another sensor to Raspberry Pi?
 Using the same ADC or another one?</p>
-<p>2.
-Current experiments show the lighting sensor can differentiate cola and water with same ambient light level.
+<p>Current experiments show the lighting sensor can differentiate cola and water with same ambient light level.
 However, ambient light can be a main noise that cannot be ignored in future experiments.
 How to eliminate the impact of ambient lighting?</p>
-<p>3.
-The measurement of temperature delays, which cannot indicate the real-time temperature of water in the glass.</p>
+<p>The measurement of temperature delays, which cannot indicate the real-time temperature of water in the glass.</p>

 <h3>Future Plan</h3>
-<p>1.
-Connect the weight sensor to Raspberry Pi and obtain its measurement</p>
+<p>Connect the weight sensor to Raspberry Pi and obtain its measurement</p>
-<p>2.
-Appropriately configure all sensors in a container</p>
+<p>Appropriately configure all sensors in a container</p>
-<p>3.
-Conduct more experiments to figure out how to differentiate types of several common drinks, such as cola, orange juice, and coffee</p>
+<p>Conduct more experiments to figure out how to differentiate types of several common drinks, such as cola, orange juice, and coffee</p>
-<p>4.
-Solve the temperature measurement delay problem (by adding a light source and blocking the ambient light)</p>
+<p>Solve the temperature measurement delay problem (by adding a light source and blocking the ambient light)</p>
-<p>5.
-Figure out the ways to remind people</p>
+<p>Figure out the ways to remind people</p>
-<p>6.
-Complete all codes</p>
+<p>Complete all codes</p>
-<p>7.
-Test</p>
+<p>Test</p>
-<p>8.
-Connect all sensors to OpenChirp (if time allows)</p>
+<p>Connect all sensors to OpenChirp (if time allows)</p>

 <h2>Methodology</h2>
 <h3>Phenomena of Interest</h3>